crs4/pydoop/docs/installation.rst

 .. _multiple_hadoop_versions:

-Multiple Hadoop versions
+Multiple Hadoop Versions
 ------------------------

 .. note::

-  The following instructions apply to installations from tarballs
+  The following instructions apply to installations from tarballs.
+Running a package-based Hadoop installation together with a "from-tarball" one is **not** supported.

 If you'd like to use your Pydoop installation with multiple versions of Hadoop, you will need to rebuild the modules for each version of Hadoop.